1. Home

 Broadway is a cultural staple of New York City, making it one of the biggest theatre hubs in the world.
 Seeing a Broadway show is often high on the list of activities that tourists visiting the city add to their itineraries.
 It’s also an activity loved by many New Yorkers, who catch as many shows as possible.
 That being said, it can be difficult to pick which show to see, especially if you have only budgeted the time and money for one production.
 When in doubt, many theatre goers will opt for the shows that are the most popular.

 The magic of Broadway is constantly evolving.
 There are timeless classics that reign supreme in fans’ hearts; exciting revivals that take audiences by storm; shows that have skyrocketed since they’ve opened in recent years; and fresh hits that are pushing creative boundaries.
 Whatever your taste, you have a good chance of finding a show you’ll love among some of Broadway’s most popular shows; they must do well for a reason.
-We’ll give you some snapshots of today’s fan favorites.
+We’ll give you some snapshots of today’s best shows and fan favorites.

 Long-Running Shows on Broadway